Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/3-software/3-software.md

 ### Get Credentials

-First, reach out to the Ribbit Network Core team in Discord ([Join the Developer Discord](https://discord.gg/vq8PkDb2TC)) and send Keenan Johnson a message in the #build-a-sensor channel.
+First, reach out to the Ribbit Network Core team in Slack ([Join the Developer Slack](https://join.slack.com/t/ribbitnetworkgroup/shared_invite/zt-2vxvbo7ld-S36SgfDiev~ZQ2zvp03FOg)) and send Keenan Johnson a message in the #build-a-sensor channel.
 He will get you a set of credentials you can use in the next step.
 The team is working hard to make this self service soon :).

 ### Find the IP address of your Frog